 Cell abundances

 Fixed samples of putative cryptophyte populations with characteristic size and orange fluorescence were examined under a light microscope after sorting with a BD Influx flow cytometer (Fig. 2A).
-The small size (<5 µm in length) and teardrop shape of the cells (Fig. 2B) corresponded with previous observations of Teleaulax amphioxeia cells (Peterson et al. 2013), suggesting that the cryptophyte cell population measured by the SeaFlow during the survey corresponded to a T. amphioxeia population.
-Quantitative PCR was used to determine the abundance of T. amphioxeia ribosomal DNA copy number relative to the abundance of total cryptophyte ribosomal DNA copy number.
-Based on this analysis, T. amphioxeia was always less than 1% (0.06% to 0.40%) of all cryptophyte sequences, with the highest and lowest percentages of T. amphioxeia occurring during the first and second week of the survey, respectively (Table S1).
-This result, in combination with cell sorting, suggested that > 99% of cryptophytes detected by qPCR was not quantified by the cytometer, probably because most cryptophyte cells were larger than the size range of the SeaFlow instrument (0.5 to 15 µm).
+The small size (5-10 µm in length) and teardrop shape of the cells (Fig. 2B) corresponded with previous observations of Teleaulax amphioxeia cells (Peterson et al. 2013), suggesting that the cryptophyte cell population measured by the SeaFlow during the survey corresponded to a Teleaulax population.
 Hourly-averaged cell abundances of Teleaulax-like cryptophytes measured continuously by flow cytometry ranged from 0.02 x 106 to 1.8 x 106 cells L-1, with an average of 0.29 x 106 cells L-1 (Fig. 3).
 Cell abundances obtained with the SeaFlow were in excellent agreement with discrete samples analyzed by conventional flow cytometry (R2 = 0.83, p < 0.01, Fig. S2).
-Discontinuity in cell abundance resulted when the flow cytometer clogged due to high concentrations of suspended particle in the water.
+Discontinuity in cell abundance resulted when the flow cytometer clogged due to high concentrations of suspended particles in the water.
 The highest abundances were observed during the first two days of the first neap tide, with a daily averaged abundance of 0.52 x 106 cells L-1, (Fig. 3A).
 The spring tide (days 7-14) and second two neap tides (days 14-25) exhibited the lowest abundances, with an average of 0.08 x 106 cells L-1 and 0.09 x 106 cells L-1, respectively (Fig. 3B and C).
 Although variations in cell abundance changed rapidly over a few hours, changes in the abundance of Teleaulax-like cells did not coincide with daily tidal cycle or spring/neap tide cycle.

-The abundances of M. major (measured once a day at high-tide) were on the same order of magnitude, but typically lower than abundances of Teleaulax-like cryptophytes detected by the flow cytometer, with values varying from 0.021 x 106 to 0.32 x 106 cells L-¹ during the survey (Fig. 3).
-A positive correlation between abundances of Teleaulax-like cryptophytes and M. major was observed during the survey (R = 0.49, p < 0.01) (Fig. 4).
-Note that the only observation that does not follow the trend is when M. rubra is at its highest cell abundance.
-Abundances of M. major and Teleaulax-like cells were not significantly correlated with environmental conditions such as salinity, nutrient concentrations or spring/neap tide cycle during the survey (data not shown).
+The abundances of Mesodinium (measured once a day at high-tide) were on the same order of magnitude, but typically lower than abundances of Teleaulax-like cryptophytes detected by the flow cytometer, with values varying from 0.021 x 106 to 0.32 x 106 cells L-¹ during the survey (Fig. 3).
+A positive correlation between abundances of Teleaulax-like cryptophytes and Mesodinium was observed during the survey (R = 0.49, p < 0.01) (Fig. 4).
+Note that the only observation that does not follow the trend is when Mesodinium (?) is at its highest cell abundance.
+Abundances of Mesodinium and Teleaulax-like cells were not significantly correlated with environmental conditions such as salinity, nutrient concentrations or spring/neap tide cycle during the survey (data not shown).

 Division rates